-- The Property is well positioned and will in our opinion always attract a good level of occupier and investor interest. - If the Property were to become available, we would anticipate a void period in the order of 6 to 12 months along with rent free which should be anticipated at 6 months on each 5 year term certain.
-It should be possible to obtain a full repairing and insuring lease subject to the current tenant conforming with their reinstatement and repairing obligations, albeit any lease would most likely be subject to a schedule of dilapidations. - During any void there will be associated holding costs including empty rates, security and maintenance.
+- The Property is well positioned and will in our opinion always attract a good level of occupier and investor interest. - If the Property were to become available, we would anticipate a void period in the order of 6 to 9 months for the office accommodation along with rent free which should be anticipated at 3-6 months on each 5 year term certain.
+In regards to the nightclub, we would expect a new tenant would lease the property on a 10-15 year lease and would expect a rent free period in the order of 12 months.
+It should be possible to obtain a full repairing and insuring lease subject to the current tenant conforming with their reinstatement and repairing obligations, albeit any lease would most likely be subject to a schedule of dilapidations. - During any void there will be associated holding costs including security and maintenance.